Hi, I'm Logan Leak. A Cancer Biologist.

 Research Assistant - Case Western Reserve University

-Studied how extracellular vesicles from HIV-infected T cells promote cancer proliferation, migration, and invasion
+Studied how extracellular vesicles from HIV-infected T cells promote cancer proliferation, migration, and invasion.

 Oct.
 2016 - Jun.
 2017